percona/percona-monitoring-plugins/docs/cacti/creating-graphs.rst

 * rras -- these are just some custom RRA definitions so you can keep more than the usual amount of data.
 * cdefs -- these are custom CDEF sections, which generally don't need to be modified.

 If you don't define these, built-in defaults are used.
-They're kept in the ``tools/make-template.pl`` script.
+They're kept in the ``pmp-cacti-template`` script.